Container structure

 Citation information

-Each of the template repositories include a CITATION.cff
+Each of the template repositories includes a CITATION.cff

 The CITATION.cff